grafana/grafana/docs/sources/features/datasources/stackdriver.md

 # Using Google Stackdriver in Grafana

-Grafana ships with built in support for Google Stackdriver.
+Grafana ships with built-in support for Google Stackdriver.
 You just have to add it as a datasource and you will be ready to build dashboards for your Stackdriver metrics.

 ## Adding the data source to Grafana